piatoss3612/LibroLink/README.md

 ### 1. Create an ERC-721 contract

 - Modify the `hardhat.config.ts` file to change the compiler version to `0.8.24`.
+At the time of writing, latest version of compiler is `0.8.26`, but `0.8.25` and `0.8.26` are not fully supported by zkSync.
+So, we use `0.8.24` for compatibility.

 ```ts
 // contracts/hardhat.config.ts